ChhoengRamekh/database/README.md

-//select province of student that not the come from the teacher that gender Male and gpa more than 2 and less than or equal 5
+**select province of student that not the come from the teacher that gender Male and gpa more than 2 and less than or equal 5**

 use test;